educata-team/educata-lms/README.md

 ## General info
 Educata is a learning management system project for Software Engineering 3rd grade, 1st term.

+## Project setup

+#### Prerequisites: Python 3.10.X, NodeJS 16.14

+1. Go to root folder and run `python -m venv backend/.py-venv` to create python virtual environment
+2. Select the venv in your IDE
+3. Switch to backend directory `cd backend` and install the packages: `pip install -r requirements.txt`
+4. Then switch to frontend directory `cd ../frontend` and install the packages: `npm i`

+## Running the project

+#### From root:

+- frontend: `npm run start --prefix frontend`
+- backend:

 ## Git
 ### Branch flow